This page tells you about the biological therapy drug bortezomib and its possible side effects. There are sections about

 - Swelling around the eyes

-- Mood changes – you may feel sad or anxious
+- Mood changes – you may feel sad, anxious, restless or agitated

 - Dehydration – drink plenty of fluids (around 2 litres a day) to prevent dehydration